About

 Community benefits

 The NHDH facilitates data-driven and evidence-based policy and decision making, enabling a more comprehensive analysis of the community’s health needs.
-The NHDH unlocks valuable insights for researchers, leading to advancements in medical research and innovation, as well as targeted public health interventions and resource allocations and enhanced understanding of health trends.
+The NHDH unlocks valuable insights for researchers, leading to advancements in medical research and innovation, as well as targeted public health and wellbeing interventions and resource allocations and enhanced understanding of health and welfare trends.

 Building community trust

-The NHDH endeavours to build and maintain community trust relating to access and use of person-centric health data.
-This will be achieved through a range of approaches based on principles relating to transparency, privacy protection, community engagement and accountability.
+The NHDH endeavours to build and maintain community trust relating to access and use of person-centric health and welfare data.
+This is achieved through a range of approaches based on principles relating to transparency, privacy protection, community engagement and accountability.